Mount Kashimayari

 Mount Kashimayari (鹿島槍ヶ岳, Kashimayari-ga-take) is a peak in the Hida Mountains range of the Japanese Alps at 2889m, located in Kurobe and Tateyama, Toyama and Ōmachi, Nagano, central Honshu, Japan.
 It is part of Chūbu-Sangaku National Park and is the second highest peak of the Ushirotateyama mountain range.
+It is one of the 100 Famous Japanese Mountains.